taozhe6/PDFMathTranslate-next/docs/en/community/Contribution-Guide.md

 >
 > If you want to contribute documentation, please **only modify the English version of the documentation**.
 Other language versions are translated by contributors themselves.

+## PRs that are recommended to discuss with maintainers via Issue before submission

+For the following types of PRs, it is recommended to discuss with maintainers first before submission:

+1. PRs related to multi-user sharing functionality.
+(This project is primarily designed for single-user use and does not intend to introduce a comprehensive multi-user system).

 ## Contribution Process

 1. Fork this repository and clone it locally.